CUCyber/cucyber.github.io/class/2810-19-fall/9-linux-user-mgmt/9-linux-user-mgmt.md

 2. List all of the groups that the user "ryan" is a part of.
 3. Add a user named "frederick and set his password to "freder1ck-r0cks"

+Note:
+* The lab is broken, so I created a droplet on Digital Ocean
+* IP: 159.203.118.53 cucyber:password root:Thisisapublicmachine123!!!

 ## Activity Solutions